|SIYE Time:13:25 on 13th August 2022|

 'Given all of the other problems this move has caused, that's nothing,' Ginny assured me, smiling.
 I'm sure James has overheard me swearing, but he's never said anything.
 So, Mary thinks that we're Knut — penniless squatters, does she?'

-‘She didn’t say anything about nuts, just squatters,’ I said.
+'She didn't say anything about nuts, just poor squatters,' I said.

-‘Well, whatever she thinks we are, I can guarantee that she’s completely wrong,’ said Ginny, smiling again.
-‘Thanks for letting me know, Jacqui, I’ll contact the bank and tell them to take no further action.’
+'Well, whatever she thinks we are, I can guarantee that she's completely wrong,' said Ginny.
+She smiled again, but this time with predatory mischief.
+'Thanks for letting me know, Jacqui, I'll contact the bank and tell them to take no further action.'

 'Action?'
 I asked.
 'Were they going to take legal action?'

-‘They said they would take action.
-I didn’t ask them what sort, but I’m sure that it would have been … legal,’ she told me.
-‘If you’ll excuse me for a minute, I’ll get in touch with them now.
-Have more tea and biscuits, make yourself at home.’
+'They said they would take action.
+I didn't ask them what sort, but I'm sure that it wouldn’t have been illegal,' she told me, grinning wickedly.
+'If you'll excuse me for a minute, I'll get in touch with them now.
+Have more tea and biscuits, make yourself at home.'
 She stood and hurried from the kitchen.

 I sat in silence for a few moments, and then pushed back my chair and wandered across to the French windows.
 There was a large wooden table on the patio, and beyond it, a remarkably well stocked vegetable garden.
 I turned and gazed around the kitchen.

 There was no sign of a washing machine, or a refrigerator, or a dishwasher.
-In fact, I realised, there were no electricity sockets anywhere.
-Of course, they could have been built into the units, but there were several gas, or oil, lamps around the wall.
+In fact, I realised, I couldn’t see any electrical sockets anywhere.
+Of course, they could have been built into the units, but there were several gas, or oil, lamps spaced around the wall.
 Were the Potters living without electricity, I wondered.
 The place was homely enough, but no electricity?
-I couldn’t imagine it.
+I couldn't imagine it.